-- Residential Use Shall not exceed fifteen twenty four (1524) dwelling units per acre.
-Shall not exceed (10.0) dwelling units per acre on property located in the Coastal Storm Area with an R/O/R designation established prior to March 29, 2016. - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 15-24 dwelling units per acre. - Transient Accommodation Use Shall not exceed: (1) thirty (30) units per acre; or (2) in the alternative, if designated on the Zoning Atlas with the Transient Accommodation Use Overlay, the following density and intensity standards shall apply to permanent transient accommodation uses, subject to a project meeting the requirements of the Pinellas County Land Development Code pertaining to the Transient Accommodation Use Overlay (which include execution of a development agreement): forty-five (45) units per- acre; a floor area ratio (FAR) of 1.0; and impervious surface ratio (ISR) of 0.85. - Nonresidential Use Except as provided for in the above standards for transient accommodation use, nonresidential uses shall not exceed a floor area ratio (FAR) of 0.30-55. for commercial uses and 0.40 for office uses. and Sshall not exceed an impervious surface ratio (ISR) of 0.7585. - When located in a Target Employment Center Shall not exceed an FAR of 1.1 for Manufacturing, Office, and Research/Development uses. - Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - See 'Additional Standards' section of this table\these Category Descriptions and Rules.
+- Residential Use Shall not exceed twenty four (24) dwelling units per acre.
+Shall not exceed (10.0) dwelling units per acre on property located in the Coastal Storm Area with an R/O/R designation established prior to March 29, 2016. - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 24 dwelling units per acre. - Transient Accommodation Use Shall not exceed: (1) thirty (30) units per acre; or (2) in the alternative, if designated on the Zoning Atlas with the Transient Accommodation Use Overlay, the following density and intensity standards shall apply to permanent transient accommodation uses, subject to a project meeting the requirements of the Pinellas County Land Development Code pertaining to the Transient Accommodation Use Overlay (which include execution of a development agreement): forty-five (45) units per acre; a floor area ratio (FAR) of 1.0; and impervious surface ratio (ISR) of 0.85. - Nonresidential Use Except as provided for in the above standards for transient accommodation use, nonresidential uses shall not exceed a floor area ratio (FAR) of 0.55. and shall not exceed an impervious surface ratio (ISR) of 0.85. - When located in a Target Employment Center Shall not exceed an FAR of 1.1 for Manufacturing, Office, and Research/Development uses.

+- Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - See 'Additional Standards' section of these Category Descriptions and Rules.